-For several agents (e.g., 4-aminobiphenyl, bis(chloromethyl)ether, diethylstilboestrol, melphalan, 8-methoxypsoralen (methoxsalen) plus UVR, mustard gas and vinyl chloride), evidence of carcinogenicity in experimental animals preceded evidence obtained from epidemiological studies or case reports.
-Information compiled from the first 41 volumes of the IARC Monographs(12) shows that, of the 44 agents for which there is sufficient or limited evidence of carcinogenicity to humans (see pp. 27-28), all 37 that have been tested adequately experimentally produce cancer in at least one animal species.
-Although this association cannot establish that all agents that cause cancer in experimental animals also cause cancer in humans, nevertheless, in the absence of adequate data on humans, it is biologically plausible and prudent to regard agents for which there is sufficient evidence (see p.
-28) of carcinogenicity in experimental animals as if they presented a carcinogenic risk to humans.
+For several 4-aminobiphenyl, agents (e.g., bis(chloromethyl)ether, diethylstilboestrol, melphalan, 8-methoxypsoralen (methoxsalen) plus ultra-violet radiation, mustard gas and vinyl chloride), evidence of carcinogenicity in experimental animals preceded evidence obtained from epidemiological studies or Information compiled from the first 41 volumes of the IARC case reports.
+Monographs(14) shows that, of the 44 agents and mixtures for which there is sufficient or limited evidence of carcinogenicity to humans (see p.
+26), all 37 that have been tested adequately experimentally produce cancer in at least one animal species.
+Although this association cannot establish that all agents and mixtures that cause cancer in experimental animals also cause cancer in humans, nevertheless, in the absence of adequate data on humans, it is biologically plausible and prudent to regard agents and mixtures for which there is sufficient evidence (see p.
+27) of carcinogenicity in experimental animals as if they presented a carcinogenic risk to humans.

 The monographs are not intended to summarize all published studies.
 Those that are inadequate (e.g., too short a duration, too few animals, poor survival; see below) or are judged irrelevant to the evaluation are generally omitted.
 They may be mentioned briefly, particularly when the information is considered to be a useful supplement to that of other reports or when they provide the only data available.
 Their inclusion does not, however, imply acceptance of the adequacy of the experimental design or of the analysis and interpretation of their results.
-Guidelines for adequate long-term carcinogenicity experiments have been outlined (e.g., ref.
-13).
+Guidelines for adequate long-term carcinogenicity experiments have been outlined (e.g., 15).

-The nature and extent of impurities or contaminants present in the agent being evaluated are given when available.
-Mention is made of all routes of exposure by which the agent has been adequately studied and of all species in which relevant experiments have been performed.
+The nature and extent of impurities or contaminants present in the agent or mixture being evaluated are given when available.
+Mention is made of all routes of exposure that have been adequately studied and of all species in which relevant experiments have been performed.
 Animal strain, sex, numbers per group, age at start of treatment and survival are reported.

-Experiments in which the agent was administered in conjunction with known carcinogens or factors that modify carcinogenic effects are also reported.
+Experiments in which the agent or mixture was administered in conjunction with known carcinogens or factors that modify carcinogenic effects are also reported.
 Experiments on the carcinogenicity of known metabolites and derivatives may be included.